 COVID-19 and pregnancy

 Pregnancy and having a baby should be a time of great joy and togetherness for families.
-But if you are pregnant during the current COVID-19 (Coronavirus) pandemic, it is natural to be worried about the impact of coronavirus on your health and the health of your unborn baby.
+But if you are pregnant during the COVID-19 pandemic, it is natural to be worried about the impact of the virus on your health and the health of your unborn baby.
 You may also be worried about the impact of the pandemic on the health care that you will receive during pregnancy and when you give birth.

 Are pregnant women at higher risk of severe COVID-19?